-The more crowded section of Santa Monica Beach is north of the Pier.
-If you'd prefer a quieter atmosphere, then head south of the pier.
+The more crowded section of Santa Monica Beach is north of the Pier, however if you'd prefer a quieter atmosphere then head south of the pier.

 The beach parking lots are open from sunrise to sunset and get incredibly busy in summer months.

 10 best things to do at Santa Monica Beach

 1. Plan a beach day on the golden sands of Santa Monica Beach.

 Santa Monica Beach: 10 BEST Things to Do